gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Migration to version 3.x.x.md

 `onboardingQRCodeIllustrationAdapter`)
  when configuring the `GiniConfiguration.shared` instance.

+## Camera screen

+The new camera screen uses the global UI customization options.
+You can discard the old screen specific customizations.

+### New Features

+#### QR Code only

+During QR Code only mode the capture and import controls will be hidden from the camera screen.

+For enabling QR code only mode the both flags `GiniConfiguration.shared.qrCodeScanningEnabled` and `GiniConfiguration.shared.onlyQRCodeScanningEnabled` should be `true`.

-## Help
+## Help screens

-The new help screen uses the global UI customization options.
+The new help screens use the global UI customization options.
 You can discard the old screen specific customizations.

 ### Breaking Changes